maxnyf/AERMOD_Framework/README.md

 denver_airport_example contains a fully running example of the framework that is ready to run as is.
 Open up the file and read the README in there for more information

+Authors:
+Max Nyffenegger
+Matthew Alongi
+Joseph Kasprzyk

+AERMOD, AERPLOT files come from the U.S. Environmental Protection Agency and are publicly available through their website as well